menabebawy1/Faster-Sort/README.md

 ![Chart for Char](/images/mapchart.png)

-Admittedly the algorithm is about 20% slower due to accessing the hashmap.
+Admittedly the algorithm is about 20% slower than the vector container due to accessing the hashmap.
 Although, it is theoratically O(1) same as a vector O(1).
 In practice, it is slightly slower.
-However, our number of buckets for each data point has gone down to about 10,000 buckets.
-That's about 46x less space.
+However, our number of buckets for each data point has gone down to about 10,000 buckets every time we run it.
+That's about 46x less buckets.

+This is great!
+I created an algorithm that is twice as fast!

 Final thoughts:
 Is QuickSort now disposable?
-Ofcourse not, the answer is "It depends".
+Ofcourse no!, The answer ism "It depends".
 What is the user looking for?

 - If the user is constrained by space, they can use QuickSort which is quite fast and uses only O(log(n)) space.
-- But, if the user is looking for speed, they can use version 3.0 of this algorithm and achieve maximum speed with a space complexity of O(n).
+- But, if the user is looking for maximum speed, they can use version 3.0 of this algorithm and achieve maximum speed with a space complexity of O(n).
 - Finally if the user is looking for something in between, they can use version 4.0 which is faster than QuickSort and uses less space than Version 3.0 of the algorithm.

+Overall, I'd say this was quiet a nice tunrnout.